Royal Fort Garden named among the best in Britain

 Press release issued: 7 August 2018

-Public gardens at the University of Bristol have been awarded a Green Flag Award – an accolade which officially makes it one of the best green spaces in the country.
+Public gardens by the University of Bristol Cabot Institute have been awarded a Green Flag Award – an accolade which officially makes it one of the best green spaces in the country.

 Royal Fort Garden, tucked away between Tyndall Avenue and University Walk, is among a record-breaking 1,883 parks and green spaces to receive the accolade from Keep Britain Tidy.
 It's one of only three in the Bristol area, alongside Windmill Hill City Farm and Snuff Mills.